Skills & Expertise

 Most products manufactured by Metalline involve a number of skills – from the initial interpretation of engineering and architectural drawings, to sheet metal handling, welding and the final finishing techniques.
 The following section demonstrates the expertise and skills that you will find in our workshop, and will also give you an insight into the life cycle of many of our products.

-Much of the product produced by Metalline starts life as a vision in the mind of the designing architect.
+Many of the products produced by Metalline start life as a vision in the mind of the designing architect.
 The architect will produce sketch drawings of the overall appearance of a building, and will then produce detailed engineering drawings.
 It is these engineering drawings that are passed to Metalline so that we can produce the required end product.

-Metalline's skilled workforce will then interpret the drawings, establishing the size and shape to which the sheet aluminium needs to be cut & folded, taking into account factors such as the thickness of metal and its behaviour when formed.
+Metalline’s skilled workforce will then interpret the drawings, establishing the size and shape to which the sheet aluminium needs to be cut & folded, considering factors such as the thickness of metal and its behaviour when formed.

 A skilled CNC operator will program details from the interpreted drawings into a CNC punchpress – high-speed computer controlled machinery for accurately cutting shapes from the aluminium sheet.

 The punchpress machines the raw materials accurately and cleanly, and ensures conformity across all panels of a similar type.

 Details of the CNC programming is stored on computer for future reference, so if ever additional or replacement panels are required, the designs can be recalled.

 It is at this stage where the sheet is formed into a panel.
 After being cut or punched, expert press brake operators fold the sheet in accordance with the engineering drawings.

 Our experienced operators program the press brakes to bend sheet to exact specification, and often are called upon to provide a more innovative approach in order to maintain premium product quality.